Waleed18574/Python-Project-Analyzing-Northwind-Data/README.md

 - Analyze product demand patterns and trends over time
 - Evaluate the profitability of each product
 - Identify products at different stages of their life cycle
-- Determine which products are frequently purchased together
 - Categorize products based on their contribution to revenue (ABC analysis)

 This analysis will provide data-driven insights to enhance product portfolio optimization and drive strategic decision-making.